intel/pmem-csi/README.md

 The following diagram illustrates the operation in DeviceMode:Direct:
 ![devicemode-direct diagram](/docs/images/devicemodes/pmem-csi-direct.png)

 In DeviceMode:Direct PMEM-CSI driver allocates Namespaces directly from the storage device.
 This creates device space fragmentation risk, but reduces complexity and run-time overhead by avoiding additional device mapping layer.
 Direct mode also ensures the region-affinity of served volumes, because provisioned volume can belong to one Region only.
-In Direct mode, one provisioned volume can be larger than one Namespace on the device.

 In Direct mode, the two preparation stages used in LVM mode, are not needed.